conflux-fans/btcl2s/articles/stacks/en/stacks.md

 The Stacks blockchain distinguishes itself from other Bitcoin Scaling Solutions with some key differentiators:

 - **Clarity Smart Contract Language**: Stacks introduces Clarity, a decidable, not Turing complete, smart contract language.
 An example of the importance of decidability in the context of smart contracts, is that it is not possible for a Clarity call to run out of gas in the middle of a call.
-Also, because of its decidability, it is possible to get a complete static analysis of the call graph to get an accurate picture of the cost before execution.
+Also, because of its decidability, it is possible to get a complete static analysis of the call graph before execution.
 Clarity is designed to avoid common pitfalls in smart contract programming such as reentrancy attacks and unpredictable gas fees, which are prevalent in other blockchain ecosystems.
 - **Direct Reward Mechanism**: Through the PoX mechanism, Stacks creates a direct economic linkage between Stacks' operation and Bitcoin's security model.
 This is a novel approach in blockchain architectures, which typically either use new tokens for rewards.

 Stacks introduces several technical innovations: